john-hurringjr/vpc-sc-org/01-org-node-stuff/README.md

 when testing out VPC SC functionality.
 I recommend logging into one of the identities you created for your domain to test out how things function for a specific user/group.

+Steps to apply repo:
+1. Run repo (without uncommenting anything)
+2. Run repos 02 and 03 (follow instructions in each respectively)
+3. Run Log sink and billing charges tf
+4. Add in access level for org log sink (see access level to uncomment section and vpc sc perimeter to uncomment section)